Coffee Brew Guide: Moka Pot

 • When screwing on the lid, make sure to protect your hand from the heat of the bottom chamber (e.g. by using a tea towel).

-• Keep the lid open to see when the Moka is spluttering phase (and therefore at the end of the brew).
+• Keep the lid open to see when the Moka is spluttering.
+This means it has finished brewing.

 Shop moka pots coffee